-Once you’ve provided all of the details, SGN will be able to give a final quote which will have to be paid in full up front before the work can be started.
+Once you’ve provided all of the details, SGN will be able to give a final quote which will have to be paid in full upfront before the work can be started.
 Once the quote has been accepted, the work will usually start in six to eight weeks.

 How much will connecting my property to the gas network cost?

 The cost will vary depending upon factors such as where the property is located.
-Factors which can make a difference include whether the property is located in Scotland or London, and, if the answer is London, whether it is inside our outside the M25.
+Factors that can make a difference include whether the property is located in Scotland or London, and, if the answer is London, whether it is inside our outside the M25.
 Another factor will be whether you choose to dig the trenches which will contains the gas pipes yourself.

 How long will the process take?

 Applying to have your property connected to the gas network by SGN online means that the work you need SGN to carry out is classed as a ‘standard job’ and the quote will be provided instantly.
 This quote will be valid for sixty days from the day on which it is provided, and will only apply to the person named on the quote.
-Any changes made to the property or the requirements during that sixty day period will impact on the quote so that a new application has to be made.
+Any changes made to the property or the requirements during that sixty day period will impact the quote so that a new application has to be made.

 What will it take for my work to be classified as ‘non-standard’ by SGN?

-In certain circumstances SGN will need to carry out a survey in order to provide a bespoke quote, although the online application form can still be utilised.
+In certain circumstances, SGN will need to carry out a survey in order to provide a bespoke quote, although the online application form can still be utilised.
 The circumstances which will mean a bespoke quote is needed include the following: